LS-KR/DesktopDynamic/README.md

 # DesktopDynamic
-A simple program that can use video as wallpaper
+A simple program that can use a video or a web page as wallpaper

 ## Configuration file
 Use the config.ini in the working directory to configure the action.